LogBunny/LogBunny-V1/README.md

 - [x] Allow combining multiple filters.
 - [x] Provide real-time log ingestion and searching capabilities.
 - [ ] Implement role-based access to the query interface.
+- [ ] Batching entries to reduce number of db insertion calls

 <p align="right">(<a href="#readme-top">back to top</a>)</p>